 - Risk Management Tip: Implement an electronic process for tracking the timely receipt of new account opening documentation, including investment objective forms.

 - Audit the billing process to ensure fees are calculated correctly and clients are not being overbilled.

-- Risk Management Tip: Perform random checks of fees on invoices versus fees in client agreements to test for consistency and ensure disclosures on billing process are detailed on Form ADV Part 2A.
+- Risk Management Tip: Perform random checks of fees on invoices versus fees in client agreements to test for consistency and ensure disclosures on the billing process are detailed on Form ADV Part 2A.

 - Review solicitor arrangements to verify that agreements are up-to-date and in compliance with Rule 206(4)-3 of the Advisers Act and verify that solicited clients received a copy of the solicitor’s disclosure statement.

-- Risk Management Tip: Require each solicitor to provide written annual certifications confirming they remain in compliance with and are adhering to all requirements under solicitation agreement.
+- Risk Management Tip: Require each solicitor to provide written annual certifications confirming they remain in compliance with and are adhering to all requirements under the solicitation agreement.

 - Review surveillance reports, exception reports, and checklists for detection of trends and patterns indicating systemic risk areas and take appropriate actions as needed.

 - Risk Management Tip: Consider having an independent third party perform a review and request recommendations on what steps should be taken to advance exception reporting and obtain more meaningful data.

 - Confirm the firm’s business continuity plan has been fully tested and includes both localized business disruptions and widespread disasters.